aramich100/COMP472_A1/README.md

 pip install scikit-learn

 ```
-- To run in our script, type the following command in the terminal.
+- To run our script, type the following command into the terminal.
 Make sure you are in the proper directory.
 ```
 py main.py

 ```
+- In the

  <br />  <br />
  # Our Results